Amos Elkana: Biography

-Elkana studied composition at the New England Conservatory in Boston and earned his Bachelor of Arts in Philosophy from the Hebrew University of Jerusalem.
-He pursued graduate studies in computer music at Bard College, where he worked with Pauline Oliveros, George Lewis, and Larry Polansky.
+Elkana studied composition at the New England Conservatory in Boston and Jazz guitar at the Berklee College of Music.
+He pursued graduate studies in computer music at Bard College, where he worked with Pauline Oliveros, George E. Lewis, and Larry Polansky.

 His music has been performed by ensembles and orchestras worldwide, including Ensemble Meitar, the Israel Contemporary Players, Ensemble Reconsil (Vienna), UMZE (Budapest), the Tel Aviv Soloists, and the Israel Symphony Orchestra Rishon LeZion.
 His chamber and electronic works have been featured at international festivals such as the Venice Biennale, ISCM World Music Days, the Cervantino Festival (Mexico), and the MISE-EN Festival (New York).

 In 2025, Elkana released Que sais-je? on New Focus Recordings, performed by Ensemble Meitar under Pierre-André Valade.
-The album was included on the 2026 First Round GRAMMY® Ballot.
+The album was included on the 2026 first round Grammy ballot.
 His next album, Gefunden, is scheduled for release in October 2025 on NEOS.

 Style and aesthetic

-Elkana’s compositional language merges classical, electronic, and improvisatory idioms, frequently employing mathematical and fractal models to generate structural symmetry between micro and macro levels.
+Elkana's compositional language merges classical, electronic, and improvisatory idioms, frequently employing mathematical and fractal models to generate structural symmetry between micro and macro levels.
 His works often explore philosophical and intercultural questions, drawing from literature, mysticism, and science.

-In a 2022 interview with Haaretz, critic Hagai Hitron described Elkana’s music as “light and accessible despite its origin in complex mathematical processes,” noting that his use of fractals yields “music whose micro and macro structures mirror each other.”
+In a 2022 interview with Haaretz, critic Hagai Hitron described Elkana's music as "light and accessible despite its origin in complex mathematical processes", noting that his use of fractals yields "music whose micro and macro structures mirror each other".